datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 Common questions
 ================

+**What is a SETUID program and how can this feature be useful?**
+> When accessing a file, the effective user id is checked.
+Thus, to edit
+> a file which you do not have access to - you can use a SUID program.
+>
+> The program will give the running user your UID as effective UID.
+Thus
+> allowing the user to change the file.
+A SUID program can thus allow users
+> to make controlled changes to files.
+A simple example is protecting a
+> highshcore file this way (i.e. only letting the game change the file).

 **How can the kernel make sure the process's variable errno gets the proper error code despite the kernel not knowing the actual address of said variable?**